 There are 3 types of commonly used 9th guitar chords:

-A 9th chord or 9 chord is a musical interval spanning an octave plus a major second or 2 semitones.
+- A 9th chord or 9 chord is a musical interval spanning an octave plus a major second or 2 semitones.
 A dominant ninth chord consists of a root, a major 3rd, a perfect fifth, a minor 7th and a major ninth.
 It is considered a compound interval as it spans more than an octave.

 Dominant 9th (9) Chord Table

-9th Guitar Chords: Please note that with chords like A9 (first position), although it shows a barre over strings 2, 3, and 4 with the first finger, you will naturally barre strings 1, 2, 3, and 4 with the first finger... and that's OK.
+9th Guitar Chords: Please note that with chords like A9 (first position), although it shows a barre over strings 2, 3, and 4 with the first finger, you will naturally barre strings 1, 2, 3 & 4 with the first finger... and that's OK.
 It is simply illustrated like this so that you don't see 2 dots (fingers) on the same string.
-The second finger on the 3rd fret (first string) overides the first finger on the second fret (first string), and it is more comfortable... no harm done!
+The second finger on the 3rd fret (first string) overides the first finger on the second fret (first string)... a lot more comfortable!